vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 **CMD**: Topic: Slicing

-**SAY**: Last week maybe you noticed the use of the _indexing_ operator.
-If you remember back to the second lesson
-         on Functions you used the functions `first` and `rest` on strings. `first` returned the first character of a string, and `rest` returned the whole string except the first character.
-These were implemented using the _indexing_ operator (square brackets after a value containing an index).
-So the first character in a string (or first value in a list) is at index 0 and so on.

-**SAY**: Well, slicing is a generalisation of indexing.
+**SAY**: Slicing is a generalisation of indexing.
 So if you're not confident you understand indexing, don't worry.
          We will practice with it a lot now.

 **CMD**: Demo indexing into a list using a few indexes.
 How to talk about indexes vs the nth element.